 School staff may be invited by a to a strategy meeting.
 These multi-agency meetings are called to decide whether the threshold for an s47 enquiry should commence to look into the concerns that have been raised.

 These meetings may be called at short notice and we recognise that appropriate staff from this school should attend wherever possible.
 If the school is the referring agency they should be invited to attend these meetings.
-(School is able to offer a venue if there is a suitable room where confidentiality can be assured).
+School is able to offer a venue if there is a suitable room where confidentiality can be assured.

 Staff should make available any handwritten notes, dated and signed, as well as other records from the concern file including the single agency chronology of concerns.
 Any further written evidence from the child: stories, drawings etc. should be brought to the meeting.